Help Asheville Police ID bank robbery suspect

 ASHEVILLE, N.C.
-(WSPA) – Asheville Police Department officials need help identifying a suspect following a bank robbery that happened on Friday.
+(WSPA) — Asheville Police are asking for the public’s help identifying a suspect in multiple bank robberies.

-Police said officers responded at about 5:50 p.m. for a reported bank robbery at the Telco Community Bank, located at 1871 Hendersonville Road.
+Police said officers responded at around 5:00 p.m.
+Tuesday to the HomeTrust Bank at 1825 Hendersonville Road for a reported bank robbery.

 When officers arrived on scene, they learned a man demanded money from the bank staff and threatened the use of a weapon.

-Police said the suspect left the bank on foot and was headed north towards the Ingles.
+The suspect was described to be between 6′ and 6′ 2″ and about 250-275 pounds, according to the police department.
+At the time of the robbery the suspect was wearing a black hooded sweatshirt, grey work pants and a black baseball cap.

-The suspect was described to be between 6′ and 6′ 2″ tall and to weigh about 250-275 pounds, according to the police department.
-He was wearing a grey hooded sweatshirt, khaki work pants and a black baseball cap.
+The description matches the physical appearance of the suspect in the December 11 bank robbery at Telco Community Bank.

 Anyone with information regarding the suspect’s identify is asked to contact the police department at (828) 252-1110.